Starting Therapy

 -

-Many people I work with do not arrive with a clear diagnosis, or find that diagnostic labels don’t fully capture their experience.
-Rather than working to fixed categories, my focus is on understanding how your difficulties have developed, what may be keeping them going, and how we can work with them in a way that fits you.
+Many people do not arrive with a clear diagnosis, and some find that diagnostic labels do not fully capture their experience.
+Rather than focusing solely on categories or diagnoses, my aim is to understand how your difficulties developed, what may be keeping them going, and what is likely to help you move forward.

 -

 Yes.
-Part of working ethically is being clear about the limits of my competence and the kind of support I’m best placed to offer.
+Part of working ethically is being clear about the kind of support I am best placed to offer.

-I also do not provide detoxification or acute substance withdrawal support.
-Where drug or alcohol use is part of the picture, I work psychologically with the emotional, relational, and behavioural aspects involved, while medical support for withdrawal needs to be provided elsewhere.
+I do not provide detoxification or medical support for substance withdrawal.
+Where drug or alcohol use is part of the picture, my role is to help with the psychological, emotional, relational, and behavioural aspects involved, while medical support for withdrawal is provided elsewhere.

-If it becomes clear that another form of help would be more appropriate, I would discuss this with you openly and, where possible, support you in finding suitable alternatives.
+If it becomes clear that another form of support would be more appropriate, I will discuss this with you openly and, wherever possible, help you find a service that better meets your needs.

 -

-In my experience, many people find that online therapy works very well, particularly when it allows them to access support more easily, fit sessions around work or caring responsibilities, or feel more at ease in their own space.
-For these reasons, most of my current work takes place online.
+Many people find that online therapy works very well.
+It can be easier to fit around work and other commitments, and some people feel more at ease speaking from their own environment.
+For this reason, much of my work currently takes place online.

 -